KylePineiroCode/NBA-EDA-and-Model-Tuning/README.md

 # NBA-EDA-and-Model-Tuning

 ## Overview
 This project performs **Exploratory Data Analysis (EDA)** and **Machine Learning Model Tuning** on NBA player data to predict the number of single-game (PTS).
 We will make these predictions based on the numerical metrics in the dataset.
 The dataset is provided on Kaggle and was created by Eduardo Palmieri.
-The data set can be found [here](https://www.kaggle.com/datasets/eduardopalmieri/nba-player-stats-season-2425/data).
+The dataset can be found [here](https://www.kaggle.com/datasets/eduardopalmieri/nba-player-stats-season-2425/data).

 This repository includes two Jupyter notebooks:
 - Exploratory_Data_Analysis.ipynb